 We coach leaders to enjoy their role and love their life.
 What value is one without the other?
 Conversations are confidential and safe – leaders bring the thorniest and the scariest challenges and opportunities they face in their role.
 They increasingly discover their drivers, tune in to their assumptions, challenge their long-held beliefs, uncover different perspectives of people and situation.
 The inner world of feelings becomes friendlier and new possibilities for even the most difficult situations emerge.
-Coaching and being coached is a co-created experience – have conversations with more than one coach before you choose.
+Coaching can be as short as 6 sessions, or as long as several years depending on the goals of the client and the desires for change.
+The client decides the destination with the facilitated support of the coach.
+The coach finds the fastest route, using many and varied vehicles for the journey.

 “There are no failures – just experiences and your reactions to them” Tom Krause